ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 Contributions are welcome.
 This includes bug reports, feature requests, new ideas, testing notes, documentation improvements, and code changes.

 Before contributing, please read [`CONTRIBUTING.md`](CONTRIBUTING.md) so you understand the project rules, contribution terms, review process, and licensing expectations.

+## Contact

+For normal questions, bug reports, feature requests, and public discussion, please use GitHub Issues or GitHub Discussions when possible.

+If you do not want to create a GitHub account, you can contact the maintainer by email:

+`ZeroTraceAPI@proton.me`

+Please include the plugin name, plugin version, Amulet version, Minecraft Bedrock version, and a clear description of the issue or question when relevant.

+Email support is not guaranteed, but reasonable project-related messages are welcome.